-Bestmed has 10 plan options spread out in 3 different categories: the Beat, Pace and the Pulse categories.
+Bestmed has 12 plan options spread out in 4 different categories.
+These are covered below.

 The Beat category has plans that best fit young individuals or couples who have savings in place.
 The Beat category has 4 plan options to choose from which are:

-This is an ideal plan for young individuals or couples looking for an extensive in-hospital cover with a medical savings account.
+This is an excellent plan for young people or couples looking for comprehensive in-hospital coverage with a medical savings account.

-Beat 2 also has a set of hospital networks in which members are commended to use.
-The good part of this plan is that it covers day to day pharmacy bills and dentist rendered services.
+Beat 2 also has a network of hospital networks that members are encouraged to use.
+The benefit of this plan is that it covers day-to-day pharmacy bills as well as dentist services.

-Beat 2 comes with a Medical Savings Account which can be used as a payment method for costs such as X-rays and doctor visits made by members.
+Beat 2 includes a Medical Savings Account, which can be used to pay for expenses such as X-rays and doctor visits incurred by members.

-This plan best caters for young couples or new families that are looking for an extensive in-hospital cover with medical savings and maternity benefits.
+This plan is best suited to young couples or new families seeking comprehensive in-hospital coverage with medical savings and maternity benefits.

-The Beat 3 also has a set of hospitals network that members are encouraged to visit.
+The Beat 3 also has a network of hospitals that members are encouraged to visit.
 Members benefit from FP and specialist consultations on their savings accounts, just like the Beat 2 plan.

 The Beat 4 plan is designed with a thought of giving value to young or middle-age families with specific healthcare needs including chronic benefits and savings.